kg4ydw/noacli/Readme.md

 `--filtercol=` and `--filter=`
-    Set initial filter column and filter string (useful in favorites)
+    Set initial filter column and filter string (useful in favorites) Filtercol may be a (1 based) column index or the first match in headers

 Like qtail, table also accepts the --file and --files options.